 You need to contact your insurance agent as soon as possible following the accident.
 Your insurer will work with the other driver and his or her insurance agent to facilitate a claim that covers the related expenses.
 However, cases involving a driver under the influence and/or over the limit may also involve punitive damages.
 The other driver’s negligence may affect the payout, and, if you suffer any physical trauma, consider the long-term pain and suffering that this individual’s irresponsible actions have caused.

 Working with police to collect information and evidence for your case is pivotal to securing a fair outcome for your suffering.
 Consider contacting an attorney to help facilitate this process and maintain communication with the police and insurance companies involved with the case.
-Start with a free consultation from a personal injury lawyer at Fielding Law.
+Start with a free consultation from a DUI accident lawyer at Fielding Law.
 Our dedicated attention to your claim will help you proceed with confidence.

 The legal limit for blood alcohol content in all states.
 Any amount over this is grounds for a driving while over the limit charge.
 However, police may charge any person for driving while intoxicated if they pulled this person over for another reason (such as speeding, swerving, or any behavior indicative of drunk or distracted driving) or if he or she has committed a crime while driving.
 This means that drugs or alcohol impaired his or her ability to drive; the actual blood alcohol content may be irrelevant in this case.